geonetwork/core-doc-sources/eng/users/source/features/multilingual/index.rst

 GeoNetwork supports *multilingual* search.
 Depending on the configuration, this influences which search results are returned and how they are presented:

-*Enable auto-detecting search request language:* If this option is selected, Geonetwork will analyse the search query and attempt to detect the language that is used before defaulting to the GUI language.
+*Enable auto-detecting search request language:* If this option is selected, GeoNetwork will analyse the search query and attempt to detect the language that is used before defaulting to the GUI language.

 *Search only in requested language* The options in this section determines how documents are sorted/prioritised relative to the language in the document compared to the search language.